bryanng412/ChillSound/README.md

 [heroku]: http://chillsound.audio/

 ChillSound is a full-stack web application inspired by SoundCloud.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.
+Music is visualized with a bar spectrum made with Three.js and the Web Audio API.

 ### Single-Page App